 About: Our Story

-The Michiana Humane Society provides a safe harbor for 1,200+ animals yearly.
+The Michiana Humane Society provides a safe harbor for 1,000+ animals yearly.
 Most of these animals are surrendered by their owners who can no longer provide care.
 We also take in strays, abandoned, and unwanted animals found in our service area.
 Once here, healthy, non-aggressive animals are assured of our care until we find them homes, no matter how long it takes.
 We are proud to have a 98% live release rate using Asilomar recordkeeping.

 The Michiana Humane Society & SPCA has been a leader in animal welfare since 1920, when a group of local women in the Long Beach, Indiana area began to collect small amounts of money to care for stray animals.
 In 1948, the organization incorporated and evolved into the Michiana Humane Society & SPCA, Inc. Over the years volunteers kept the shelter going with private donations and hard work.